JackKuo666/LLM-BioDataExtractor/README.md

 We offer a suite of online tools and a data portal designed to streamline access to and processing of biological data.
 Key features include:

-- **Automated Enzyme Kinetics Extractor**: A user-friendly tool for extracting enzyme kinetics data from scientific literature.
+- **[Automated Enzyme Kinetics Extractor](https://huggingface.co/spaces/jackkuo/Automated-Enzyme-Kinetics-Extractor)**: A user-friendly tool for extracting enzyme kinetics data from scientific literature.
-- **Golden Benchmark**: A simple interface for searching and browsing a collection of benchmark datasets, enabling the evaluation of enzyme kinetics extraction models.
+- **[Golden Benchmark for Enzyme Kinetics](https://huggingface.co/datasets/jackkuo/LLM-Enzyme-Kinetics-Golden-Benchmark)**: A simple interface for searching and browsing a collection of benchmark datasets, enabling the evaluation of enzyme kinetics extraction models.
+- **[Golden Benchmark for Ribozyme Kinetics](https://huggingface.co/datasets/jackkuo/LLM-Ribozyme-Kinetics-Golden-Benchmark)**: A simple interface for searching and browsing a collection of benchmark datasets, enabling the evaluation of ribozyme kinetics extraction models.
-- **LLM Enzyme Kinetics Archive (LLENKA)**: An intuitive platform for searching and browsing a comprehensive dataset sourced from 3,435 articles.
+- **[LLM Enzyme Kinetics Archive (LLENKA)](https://huggingface.co/datasets/jackkuo/LLM-Enzyme-Kinetics-Archive-LLENKA)**: An intuitive platform for searching and browsing a comprehensive dataset sourced from 3,435 articles.
 LLENKA provides the research community with a structured, high-quality resource of enzyme kinetics data, advancing future research endeavors.

 Visit the [Automated-Enzyme-Kinetics-Extractor](https://huggingface.co/spaces/jackkuo/Automated-Enzyme-Kinetics-Extractor) for more details and to start using these tools.